ml-energy/benchmark/LEADERBOARD.md

 ## Upcoming

+- Within the Summer, we'll add an LLM Arena for energy consumption!
 - More optimized inference runtimes, like TensorRT.
+- Larger models with distributed inference, like Falcon 40B.
 - More GPU models, like V100.
 - More models, like RWKV.